Theo2903/GitTracker/README.md

 # Intro :
-This project was completed following the instructions provided in Sean Allen's iOS App Development course on SwiftUI.
+This project was completed following the instructions provided in Sean Allen's iOS App Development course on Swift with UIKit.
 Details and requirements are summarized below.

 # Overview: